Nissim Lebovits

 Cities, Climate, Data

-In 2025, I’ll be headed to La Plata, Argentina on a Fulbright research fellowship to investigate the use of remote sensing for improved flood risk modeling.
-I have a master’s degree in city planning from the University of Pennsylvania’s Weitzman School of Design, where I focused on environmental planning and spatial analysis.
+I am a Fulbright research fellow based in La Plata, Argentina, where I am investigating opportunities to use open source satellite imagery to improve local flood risk modeling.
+I have a master’s degree in city planning from the University of Pennsylvania’s Weitzman School of Design, where I focused on environmental planning and geospatial data science.

-Currently, I work as a research assistant for Professor Allison Lassiter, with whom I’m building a clustering model to identify vulnerable U.S. public drinking water systems.
-I also work for Professor Matthijs Bouw on a UN-Habitat project that will help urban planners in the global south mitigate conflicts between urban expansion, climate threats, and biodiversity loss.
-I work primarily in Python, R, and Google Earth Engine.
+Previously, I worked as a research assistant for Professor Allison Lassiter.
+We built a clustering model to identify vulnerable U.S. public drinking water systems, and worked on a multi-agent system simulation of how saltwater intrusion might affect coastal drinking water supply networks.
+With Professor Matthijs Bouw, I also developed flooding and heat models for a UN-Habitat project that will help urban planners in the global south mitigate conflicts between urban expansion, climate threats, and biodiversity loss.

 I’m interested in using data to foster civic engagement and build more sustainable, inclusive cities.
 I believe in open-source tech and community-driven work.
 Check out my work to see what I’ve been up to lately.